archana-s/devart-template/project_summary.md

 ```
 8. This continues all the way till 360deg to create a full kaleidoscope rotation of the image.
 9. Then comes the next image and it all continues again.

+## Fixes
+1. Image sizes need to be proportionate to their original sizes
+2. Increase in kaleidoscope smoothness (by improving performance)